 Many types of couples can seek counseling at the UCC, including married, single, GLBT, roommates, and housemates.
 However our couples counseling services are only available to couples composed of two students who are degree-seeking and currently enrolled at Notre Dame.
 Couples who include non-student spouses or partners are encouraged to seek counseling through The Marital Therapy and Research Clinic on Douglas Road.

 Can I trust that couples/marital counseling will be confidential?

-The UCC staff is ethically committed to confidentiality and federal and state laws require it.
+The UCC staff is ethically committed to and federal and state laws require it.
 That means that even your attendance in counseling at UCC is kept private and confidential by our staff.
 The issue of confidentiality is an important one which is always addressed immediately with the couple.
 Each partner is asked to make a commitment to protect each other by agreeing not to divulge details about the other to anyone else.
 While we at the UCC cannot provide you an absolute guarantee of confidentiality since we cannot control your partner, our experience shows that couples agree to abide by the ground rules of confidentiality as a part of the commitment to counseling.
 Several issues do not remain confidential and are based on the issue of protection.
 If someone appears to be planning harm to self (suicide), harm to others (homicide), or is aware of children or elderly individuals who are being abused, the counselor is legally bound to break confidentiality in order to provide individuals the assistance they need.
 Click here for more information about confidentiality.

 Who would be our counselor?

 At your first appointment, you will see a counselor for an intake interview.
 If couples counseling is recommended, you will be assigned to one of our counselors who has a special interest/training in couples/marital therapy after the intake interview.
 Some of our counselors are interns or doctoral students in counseling or clinical psychology and work under the supervision of licensed psychologists.